 The first option is the Old Town Hall which holds up to 80 people (including all guests, two registrars, two parties to be married or forming a civil partnership and any photographers).
 Multiple weddings may be held each day.
 The Old Town Hall can host ceremonies every day of the year, except for Christmas Day, Boxing Day, or New Year's Day.

 Statutory fee ceremony at Bedford register office

-The second option is for a statutory fee marriage or civil partnership can be arranged for the two parties to be married or form a civil partnership and two witnesses only.
+The second option is for a statutory fee marriage or civil partnership which is for the couple being married or forming a civil partnership and two witnesses only.
 No other guests are permitted.
 They are basic ceremonies, without any enhancements offered and are conducted in Bedford Register Office, an active office normally used for our birth, death, notice of marriage or civil partnership appointments.
-These are held on selected Wednesdays or Mondays only, subject to availability.
+These ceremonies or formations are held on selected Wednesdays or Mondays only, subject to availability.

 Civil weddings or partnership ceremonies can take place in specially licensed venues.
 Please see our list of licensed venues for ceremonies for more information and contact details.